slothdude/soundcloud-groupme-bot/readme.md

 2. I want to expand this so that other people can sign up, put in their groupme bot id and spotify playlist, and use it in their own song groups.

 3. Once soundcloud allows bot applications I'm going to implement one

+4. Figure out how to use the .ENV variable locally for easier local development

 ## Creds